BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 unsecured shared data and race conditions.*

 As a note, **the list of related issues** may describe various aspects of the topic.
-In the example, the causes (e.g. bugs in the special functions) and the cures (e.g. RAII) are listed together.
+In the above example, the causes (e.g. bugs in the special functions) and the cures (e.g. RAII) are listed together.
 Thus, please, consider the lists as *the related entities* without expecting a conceptual completeness.

 **Brief History**\
 I started creating software programs in the beginning of 2000s during my undergraduate period with FORTRAN.
-For a long time, I developed using structured languages: FORTRAN, PATRAN PCL, and Visual Basic.
+For a long time, I developed using structured languages: FORTRAN, PATRAN PCL and Visual Basic.
 Later, in 2016, I started studying OOP using Python.
 I have developed a number of projects using python, java and C++ later in my professional life.
 For the last two years, like many other software engineers, I have been studying FP and DOD from books and by inspecting public works of other people from github.